m1a2d3d4y5/PracticeTest/README.md

 ) ON [PRIMARY]
 GO

+We have followed Code First Approach
-this is the query u have to create the table
+This is the query u have to create the table